Skip to Content

 8. Data on file.
 ImmunoGen, Inc. Waltham, MA.

-9. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Ovarian Cancer Including Fallopian Tube Cancer and Primary Peritoneal Cancer V.2.2023. © National Comprehensive Cancer Network, Inc. 2023.
+9. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Ovarian Cancer Including Fallopian Tube Cancer and Primary Peritoneal Cancer V1.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed June 29, 2023.
+Accessed March 1, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 10. Kovtun YV, Audette CA, Ye Y, et al. Antibody-drug conjugates designed to eradicate tumors with homogeneous and heterogeneous expression of the target antigen.
 Cancer Res.
 2006;66(6):3214–3221.